ayatokura/ai-openscale/wos-fairness-ovr.md

 Before configuring the Fairness monitor, there a few key concepts that are critical to understand:

 - Fairness attributes are the model attributes for which the model is likely to exhibit bias.
-As an example, for the fairness attribute **`Sex`**, the model could be biased against specific gender values (`Female`, `Non-binary`, etc.) Another example of a fairness attribute is **`Age`**, where the model could exhibit bias against people in an age group, such as `18 to 25`.
+As an example, for the fairness attribute **`Sex`**, the model could be biased against specific values, such as `Female` or `Non-binary`.
+Another example of a fairness attribute is **`Age`**, where the model could exhibit bias against people in an age group, such as `18 to 25`.

 - Reference and monitored values: The values of fairness attributes are split into two distinct categories: Reference and Monitored.
 The Monitored values are those which are likely to be discriminated against.
 In the case of a fairness attribute like **`Sex`**, the Monitored values could be `Female` and `Non-binary`.
 For a numeric fairness attribute, such as **`Age`**, the Monitored values could be `[18-25]`.
-All other values for a given fairness attribute are then considered as Reference values, for example `Gender=Male` or `Age=[26,100]`.
+All other values for a given fairness attribute are then considered as Reference values, for example `Sex=Male` or `Age=[26,100]`.

 - Favorable and unfavorable outcomes: The output of the model is categorized as either Favorable or Unfavorable.
 As an example, if the model is predicting whether a person should get a loan or not, then the Favorable outcome could be `Loan Granted` or `Loan Partially Granted`, whereas the Unfavorable outcome might be `Loan Denied`.
 Thus, the Favorable outcome is one that is deemed as a positive outcome, while the Unfavorable outcome is deemed as being negative.